Stable envelopes for slices of the affine Grassmannian

 \item The right boundary condition \refEq{RightCond} gives

 \item The incidence condition gives

 where $T_i = \GrTangent{\sigmai{i}} \cap \GrTangent{\sigmai{i+1}}$. \end{enumerate} \end{proposition}

-\begin{proof} The left boundary condition is the easiest, $L_0$ is constant $\Rightarrow \xi_0 = 0$.
+\begin{proof} The left boundary condition is the easiest; $L_0$ is constant $\Rightarrow \xi_0 = 0$.

 In case of the right boundary condition $L_l \in \Gr_{\comu}$ implies that $L_l$ changes only by the left multiplication by $\GOne$.
-Recall that we used he left multiplication by $\GK$ to identify the tangent space with a subspace of $\gK{t}$.
-Under this identification the infinitesimal $\GOne$ action is the subspace $\gOne{t}$ which gives the condition on $\xi_l$.
+Recall that we used the left multiplication by $\GK$ to identify the tangent space with a subspace of $\gK{t}$.
+Under this identification, the infinitesimal action of $\GOne$ corresponds to the action of the subspace $\gOne{t}$ that gives the condition on $\xi_l$.

 To analyze the incidence condition $L_i \xrightarrow{\colambda_{i+1} } L_{i+1}$ in a neighborhood of $L_i = \Tfixed{\sigmai{i}}$ and $L_{i+1} = \Tfixed{\sigmai{i+1}}$, we look at perturbation of $L_i$, $L_{i+1}$ by $g_i, g_{i+1} \in \GK$: